LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 Discrete vs. Continuous Adjoint Method
 --------------------------------------

-We note that in addition to the discrete adjoint approach, there is a second adjoint method that is used in the literature.
-In the *continuous* approach, we derive the sensitivity equations directly from the model and then we integrate them with a time integration method.
-This is the approach implemented in the SUNDIALS :ref:`CVODES
-<CVODES.Mathematics.ASA>` and :ref:`IDAS <IDAS.Mathematics.ASA>` packages.
-In the *discrete*
-approach, the model equations are discretized with the time integration method first, and then we derive the adjoints of the discretized equations.
+We note that in addition to the discrete adjoint approach, there is a second adjoint method that is sometimes used -- the *continuous* adjoint method.
+In the continuous approach, we derive the sensitivity equations directly from the model and then we integrate them with a time integration method.
+This is the approach implemented in the SUNDIALS :ref:`CVODES <CVODES.Mathematics.ASA>` and :ref:`IDAS <IDAS.Mathematics.ASA>` packages.
+In the *discrete* approach, the model equations are discretized with the time integration method first, and then we derive the adjoints of the discretized equations.
 It is understood that the continuous adjoint method can be problematic in the context of optimization problems because the continuous adjoint method provides an approximation to the gradient of a continuous cost function while the optimizer is expecting the gradient of the discrete cost function.
 The discrepancy means that the optimizer can fail to converge further once it is near a local minimum :cite:p:`giles2000introduction`.
 On the other hand, the discrete adjoint method provides the exact gradient of the discrete cost function allowing the optimizer to fully converge.
 Consequently, the discrete adjoint method is often preferable in optimization despite its own drawbacks -- such as its (relatively) increased memory usage and the possible introduction of unphysical computational modes :cite:p:`sirkes1997finite`.
-This is not to say that the discrete adjoint method is always the better choice over the continuous adjoint method in optimization.
-Practical considerations may lead one to choose the continuous approach.
+This is not to say that the discrete adjoint approach is always the better choice over the continuous adjoint approach in optimization.
+Computational efficiency and stability of one approach over the other can be both problem and method dependent.
+Section 8 in the paper :cite:p:`rackauckas2020universal` discusses the tradeoffs further and provides numerous references that may help inform users in choosing between the discrete and continuous adjoint approaches.